docwho2/java-squareup-chatgpt-ivr/README.md

 ### ChatGPT Fullfillment Lambda

 The [ChatGPTLambda](ChatGPT/src/main/java/cloud/cleo/squareup/ChatGPTLambda.java) and [Functions](ChatGPT/src/main/java/cloud/cleo/squareup/functions) allow the caller to interface with ChatGPT and provide answers based on realtime data from Square API's.
-The model in initialized when a new [Session](ChatGPT/src/main/java/cloud/cleo/squareup/ChatGPTSessionState.java) is started.
+The model is initialized when a new [Session](ChatGPT/src/main/java/cloud/cleo/squareup/ChatGPTSessionState.java) is started.

 ```Java
          // General Prompting